 The student (Respondent) will be entitled to appear in person and present his/her case to the Judicial Appeals Committee for a hearing.
 The student may also elect not to appear, in which case the hearing will be held in his/her absence.
 The failure of the student to appear will not be treated as a sign of guilt or wrongdoing.
 The Dean of Students will also appear to present the evidence and explain the circumstances involved in the disciplinary action.
 By a simple majority, the committee may uphold (affirm), reverse, or reduce (overrule) the decision of the Dean of Students.
 The Judicial Appeals Committee's decision is final and may not be appealed further.

-The Judicial Appeals Committee will consist of three faculty members who are selected at the beginning every academic year.
-The Dean of Students and the Vice President of Enrollment Management will serve as ex-officio.
+The Judicial Appeals Committee will consist of three members of the campus community (Faculty and Staff) who are selected by the Dean of Students and approved by the Vice President of Enrollment.